Tasha Pointer: Coaching career

 Pointer began her coaching career at Columbia as an assistant coach in 2004.
 She was also an assistant at Xavier for one season before joining her alma mater Rutgers as an assistant coach.
 She spent eight seasons with the Scarlet Knights helping them rebuild themselves into contenders before joining St. John's in 2015 as an assistant coach.
 Pointer left St. John's after two seasons to join Northwestern as an assistant coach.

 Pointer was named the head coach at UIC in 2018.
 It was announced that Pointer would not return after the 2021–22 season.

+Pointer was hired as an assistant coach at Rutgers in 2022.
+She was named the head coach at Kean University prior to the 2025–26 season.